kerzol/papers/README.md

-To the  extent possible  under law, the  author(s) have  dedicated all copyright  and  related  and   neighboring  rights  to  this  software (excluding third-party libraries from static/lib) to the public domain worldwide.
+To the  extent possible  under law, the  author(s) have  dedicated all copyright  and  related  and   neighboring  rights  to  this  software (excluding third-party libraries from static/lib and libs directories) to the public domain worldwide.
 This software is distributed without any warranty.

 You should have received a copy of the CC0 Public Domain Dedication along    with   this    software.
 If    not,   see